What Are the Most Common Mistakes Companies Make During IT Asset Disposal?

 Getting the latest and greatest IT equipment is very important for many businesses, but there’s a huge disconnect when it comes to investing in proper IT asset disposal.
-ITAD is something that should be at the top of the priority list for companies that are using IT equipment.
+ITAD should be at the top of the priority list for companies that use IT equipment.
 Improper ITAD can lead to many different problems, like data breaches, fines, and ESG reporting gaps.
-As a business using IT equipment and looking into proper ITAD, it’s important to know some of the top common mistakes that companies make during IT asset disposal.
-We’re going to highlight some of these top mistakes so that you can avoid them when it comes to creating your ITAD plan.
+As a business using IT equipment and looking into proper ITAD, it’s important to know some of the most common mistakes that companies make during IT asset disposal.
+We’re going to highlight some of these top mistakes so that you can avoid them when creating your ITAD plan.

 Top Mistakes Companies Make During IT Asset Disposal